flipt-io/flipt-client-sdks/flipt-client-dart/README.md

 - Linux arm64
 - MacOS x86_64
 - MacOS arm64
+- Windows x86_64

 > [!IMPORTANT]
-> This SDK currently only supports desktop platforms (MacOS and Linux).
+> This SDK currently only supports desktop platforms (MacOS, Linux, Windows).
 > We are working on adding support for mobile platforms such as iOS and Android.

 ## Usage